 Categories

 Regardless of what laws you contemplate pursuing claims under, you should move fast.
 The statutes of limitations for education and employment discrimination claims are strict.
 To pursue a Title VII claim in court, you must first file an EEOC charge within 180 days (or 300 days if a state or local agency in your area prohibits employment discrimination on the same basis) from the last day on which the discrimination or harassment took place.
 Title IX, meanwhile, borrows the closest analogous limitations period from state law.

 If you are a graduate student and have experienced discrimination and harassment at your university, you should consult with an attorney to determine what your legal options are.
-Sanford Heisler Sharp has experienced education discrimination lawyers in New York, Washington, DC, San Francisco, San Diego, Tennessee, and Baltimore.
+Sanford Heisler Sharp McKnight has experienced education discrimination lawyers in New York, Washington, DC, San Francisco, Palo Alto, San Diego, and Tennessee.

+Categories